 We want to say goodbye to all those aches + pains, migraines and headaches.
 This slight shift might not solve 100% of these problems, and that is where we want to start looking at the foods that we are eating.
 If you are eating foods that are high in toxins or are inflammatory foods, that can be causing inflammation in the body which can lead to headaches and migraines as well.
 But right off the bat, if we start to look at our posture that can drastically change the way we feel.

 The hard part is that it takes time to create these new habits.
-The idea that all the sudden you are going to lengthen up and have perfect posture is misleading as it is not going to happen overnight.
+The idea that all a sudden you are going to lengthen up and have perfect posture is misleading as it is not going to happen overnight.
 The first step that you must take is bringing awareness.
 This is why I recommend writing it down or setting reminders on your phone to allow you to bring your awareness to how you are holding your body.

 Because that fascia through our chest is pulling you forward, you need to work on lengthening it upward and it is going to take time.
 But these baby steps along the way will make huge results for your body.